 On January 21, Grimes posted a tweet stating he would be committing on December 1, 2020.
 He had yet to announce a final list, but he definitely has more than enough options to choose from.

-Grimes currently has 37 scholarship offers with the usual suspects sitting atop that list with a great chance of pulling in the prized cornerback.
+Grimes holds at least 41 scholarship offers with the usual suspects sitting atop that list with a great chance of pulling in the prized cornerback.
 247Sports has Alabama, Clemson, Georgia, Ohio State, Penn State, and Texas A&M as the leading schools.

 Florida, Florida State, LSU, Maryland, Michigan, North Carolina, Notre Dame, Oklahoma, South Carolina, and Virginia Tech are also some of the programs to have offered, among many others.